Zerthox/arcdps-buddy/README.md

 ## Breakbar
 Displays [defiance bar](https://wiki.guildwars2.com/wiki/Defiance_bar) damage hits and their respective skill name, damage amount and target.
+Optionally all defiance bar damage from group/squad members can be displayed.
 Target is colored based on main log target species.

 ## Transfer